 3. Why are higher generations so heavy?

 Why then are muons and taons so heavy?
-The photons of an electron fill the channels of an axis on two quantum dimensions, as light can polarize in two orthogonal ways.
-Adding another collision at right angles is the same so the photons of a muon compete for channels, giving interference that increases its mass.
-A taon as three photon sets colliding on three axes at right angles causes even more interference, so it is massive because interference can cumulate, just as one traffic delay can cause another.
-In this family, each adds more interference so it is heavier than the last, and there are only three members because space has three dimensions.
+The photons of an electron come from opposite directions so they don’t compete for channels, but the photons of a muon arrive at right angles so they compete for the channels between them giving interference that increases mass.
+A taon with photons colliding on three orthogonal axes has even more interference and hence mass.
+It is massive because interference can cumulate, just as one road delay can cause another to hold up traffic for hours.
+In this family, higher generations are heavier because they increase interference, and it has three members because our space has only three dimensions.

 Yet if a muon is an electron collision doubled, why doesn’t it have a minus two charge?
 It does, but we can only measure charge one axis at a time, and after each measurement the system resets.
 On any one axis, a muon’s charge is minus one because the other remainder is in an orthogonal dimension.
-In a processing model, the three family generations of electrons reflect the three dimensions of space, and neutrinos will be the same.

-For quarks, the case is more complex, as their photons collide in a plane not an axis, so one can’t just repeat their structure in three dimensions.
-However, the planar triangles up two up quarks could form two sides of a pyramid, to give a charm quark of the same charge but more mass by interference.
-Two down quarks could do likewise for a strange quark pyramid.
-Top and bottom quarks could then fill three sides of a pyramid, to occupy all the channels of a point, with more interference and hence mass.
+The three generations of electrons then reflect the dimensions of space, and neutrinos are the same.
+The quark planar structure can also repeat in three dimensions, as the triangles up two up quarks could form two sides of a pyramid, to give a charm quark of the same charge but more mass by interference.
+Two down quarks could do the same for a strange quark pyramid.
+Top and bottom quarks would then fill three sides of a pyramid, to occupy all the channels of a point, with much more interference and hence mass.